Yiyi-philosophy/website_acad/Paper/Summarize.md

     - 4.2 Updating Overhead

-      - dynamically change the update frequency of hash tables to reduce the overhead.
+      - Dynamically change the update frequency of hash tables to reduce the overhead.

         -  $N_0 e^{\lambda i}$

-      - the gradient updates in the initial stage of the training are larger than those in the later stage
+      - The gradient updates in the initial stage of the training are larger than those in the later stage

-      - reservoir sampling algorithm
+      - Reservoir sampling algorithm

   - 6 CONCLUSION AND FUTURE WORK